Leo200467/Inbev-Data-Engineering-Case/README.md

 ![image](/images/project-overview.svg)

 1. Apache Airflow starts the ["fetch_data_with_meta_from_api"](/dags/fetch_data_with_meta_from_api.py).
 This DAG is responsible for extracting data from the Open Brewery DB API, starting from the Metadata endpoint `ttps://api.openbrewerydb.org/v1/breweries/meta`.
-The reason behind this is simple: Metadata offers information about total data available and provides a starting point for quality testing: we should always have the number of files equal to the total of objects divided by itens per_page requested.
+The reason behind this is simple: metadata offers information about total data available and provides a starting point for quality testing, we should always have the number of files equal to the total of objects divided by itens per_page requested.
 The DAG proceeds to call the `https://api.openbrewerydb.org/v1/breweries` endpoint, using the `per_page=200` parameter and a loop for getting each page.
 2. In the same DAG, another component is responsible for saving each page data to the bronze layer.
 Each chunk is saved as a CSV inside the bronze layer in a named folder `brewery_data_{execution date}` (e.g. `brewery_data_2024-05-31-17-36`).
 The end of this task triggers the next DAG.
 3. The following step is the ["data_transformations_bronze_to_silver"](/dags/data_transformations_bronze_to_silver.py) DAG.
 This is responsible for getting the most recent file folder in bronze layer into a Spark Dataframe and proceed with cleaning, transformations and formatting.
 The transformations that applied are:
     * Column selection: Only some columns were selected and keept in the dataset.